OpenDSA/OpenDSA/RST/en/Glossary.rst

    transitive
       In set notation, relation :math:`R` is transitive if whenever :math:`aRb`, then :math:`bRa`, for all :math:`a, b \in \mathbf{S}`.

+   transpose
+      In the context of linear algebra,
+      the transpose of a matrix :math:`A` is another matrix :math:`A^T` created by writing the rows of :math:`A` as the columns of :math:`A^T`.
+      In the context of a :term:`self-organizing list`, transpose is a :term:`heuristic` used to maintain the list.
+      Under this heuristic, whenever a record is accessed it is moved one position closer to the front of the list.

    traversal
       Any process for visiting all of the objects in a collection